 Finally, before your shoes actually hit the pavement, you’ll need a training plan.
 Below is a training plan created by Fitzgerald for anyone who has never run a 5K before.
 “This plan is based on time rather than mileage, which is preferable for true beginners,” he says.
 “All of the runs are at an easy pace.”

 Follow Fitzgerald’s eight-week training plan below (after checking with your doctor to make sure it’s appropriate for you) and you’ll be ready for your 5K come race day!
-And if you’re looking for ways to support your health while you start a new workout routine, consider adding Benefiber to your diet.
-Benefiber is a clear, taste-free, 100% natural prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.
+And if you’re looking for ways to support your gut health while you start a new workout routine, consider adding Benefiber to your diet.
+Benefiber is a clear, taste-free plant-based prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.

 A Beginner’s Guide to a 5K Race Training Plan